LUAA BOARD OF DIRECTORS NOMINEES

 Tonya B. Amankwatia '08G

-Amankwatia, of Emmaus, PA, is the director of distance education and instructional technologies at DeSales University.
+Amankwatia, of Virginia Beach, VA, is director of the Center for Teaching and Learning at Regent University and Associate Professor in the School of Education.
 She earned a Ph.D. from Lehigh University in Learning Sciences and Technology with a concentration in instructional design.
 As a student, she was a member of the graduate student senate, the Lehigh Chapter of Phi Delta Kappa, and served as a graduate student orientation ambassador.
 She was also a charter member of the College of Education's Graduate Student Life Enhancement Committee.
 She received a Cochran Intern Award from the Association of Educational Communications and Technology, recognizing her as a future leader in the field.

 Gary K. Chan '80